-This appears only if Mode is set to A/B. It shifts the position of Wavetable B in relation to Wavetable A, allowing for flexibility when combining Wavetables via A/B Blend.
-For example, you might want to blend the first half of Wavetable A with the second half of Wavetable B. The position of Wavetable B is the sum of Position (above) and B Offset.
+This appears only if Mode is set to A/B. The position of Wavetable B is the sum of Position (above) and B Offset.

 A/B Blend (A/B BLEND)

 This appears only if Mode is set to A/B. It controls the balance between Waves A and B.